 How are you improving your health this year?
 Quitting caffeine?
 Modifying sugar intake, doubling your daily hydration?
 We’d love to hear about it, and support you, in our Community forums.

-Join over 100,000 women to learn more about your symptoms and where you are in the menopause journey.
+If you think you are experiencing perimenopause, then take our menopause assessment test to join over 100,000 women and learn more about your symptoms and where you are in the menopause journey!